Azure/azure-iot-middleware-freertos/README.md

 Other than these, your choice of libraries for TLS and TCP/IP are up to you to choose and properly configure/compile.

-### Using AWS FreeRTOS
+### Using Amazon FreeRTOS

-We have a guide [here](./docs/aws_freertos_port.md) which will help you port and build your AWS FreeRTOS project with the Azure IoT middleware for FreeRTOS.
+We have a guide [here](./docs/aws_freertos_port.md) which will help you port and build your Amazon FreeRTOS project with the Azure IoT middleware for FreeRTOS.

 ## Porting